darkvision-gh/Phone-Holder/README.md

 # Phone-Holder
-Phone Holder made on fusion 360
+Phone Holder made on Fusion 360 which has a hole on the bottom to feed charging cables through to charge my phone.
+Additionally there is also an earbuds holder/compartment attached on the side of the phone holder to place my earbuds there.
 # BOM
 |item    |cost (usd)
 |--------|----------